image

 Until December 2008, Jonathan was a reporter at The Star-Ledger in Newark, where he covered politics, government and inner-city crime.
 He also shot and edited news videos for the paper's website, nj.com.
 He was part of a team of reporters awarded the 2005 Pulitzer Prize for breaking-news coverage of Governor James E. McGreevey's resignation.
 In 2008, the University of Colorado and the Denver Press Club honored him with the Al Nakkula Award for Police Reporting.
 He is also the recipient of several state journalism prizes.

-Jonathan now covers Manhattan as a reporter/producer for the startup news website DNAinfo.com.
+After leaving The Star-Ledger, Jonathan covered New York as a reporter/producer for the startup news website DNAinfo.com.
+He is now a writer for NBC News.
 He also serves on the board of directors of Criminal Justice Journalists.

-Jonathan lives with his wife and daughter in New York City.
+Jonathan lives with his wife and children in New Jersey.